-For far too long it has been believed, and often even cited in psychiatric works, that DID forms because the mind was just so traumatized and so overwhelmed by insurmountable upset and trauma, that it splits into all kinds of pieces and alters.
-Visual concepts like the mind being shattered, or a broken vase, or a scattered puzzle needing put back together were not only all too common, but they even became the framework for how clinicians would describe it to their own patients.
-A puzzle-piece awareness ribbon was even the DID ribbon before it became the well-known symbol for autism awareness.
-This idea has, on one hand, given many survivors language to describe their experience to others - but at the same time can also leave them and others to interpret that concept as if they themselves were broken. ...as if it was all too much and they cracked and broke down - possibly even because they weren't "strong enough". ...as if something is wrong with them now, they're irreparable, destroyed or never to be the same again.
-That is just plainly untrue - both in terms of who they are as people AND what actually happened to their minds in the first place.
+For far too long, it has been believed, and often even cited in psychiatric works, that DID forms because the mind was just so traumatized, so overwhelmed by insurmountable upset and trauma, that it splits into all kinds of pieces and alters.
+Visual concepts like the mind being shattered, like a broken vase, or a scattered puzzle needing put back together, were not only all too common, they became the framework for how many clinicians would describe DID to their patients.
+A puzzle-piece awareness ribbon was even created as the representative for DID before it became the well-known symbol for autism awareness.
+This idea has, on one hand, given many survivors language to describe their experience to others.
+But, on the other, it have also left many survivors to interpret that as if they themselves are broken. ...as if it was just all too much and they cracked and broke down - possibly even due to weakness or not being "strong enough". ...as if they're fundamentally destroyed, irreparable or never able to be "put back together" the same again.
+This is just plainly untrue - both in terms of who these survivors are as people AND what actually happened to their minds in the first place.

-But when it comes to childhood trauma - all of that can get interrupted.
-Through extreme dissociation, the pieces stay separate.
-Walls and barriers get built to keep the parts from coming together - and they can't communicate with one another because the mind feels it's safer that way.
-What happens to During Trauma You can't be known to At-School You, and so on, because you wouldn't even be able to function properly if you had unspeakable trauma on your mind while trying to solve multiplication tables in math class.
-Over time, those compartmentalized pieces of you are still going to develop their own self-awareness and then sense of self over time too, though - just as they do for everyone else during childhood.
-But these pieces may look a lot different from one another (and the whole) since they can only pull from a select number of life experiences within their little compartment to build an identity around.
+But when it comes to childhood trauma, all of that can get interrupted.
+Through extreme dissociation, many pieces stay separate.
+Walls and barriers get built to keep those smaller ego states from coming together because the mind has deemed that it's safer that way.
+Communication between and knowledge of what's beyond those walls can be minimal.
+What happens to During-Trauma You can't be known to At-School You because you wouldn't be able to function effectively if you had unspeakable trauma on your mind while trying to solve multiplication tables in math class.
+Over time, those compartmentalized collections of memory, emotion, knowledge, etc., will develop self-awareness and eventually their own sense of self, too -- just as they would for any developing child.
+The main difference is that these pieces of self may look considerably different from one another (and the whole) because they are only able to pull from a select number of life experiences within their little compartment to build an identity around.
 Ergo: alters.
 So, you didn't BREAK.
-You definitely weren't too weak or fragile.
-The mind just knew it could withstand the pressure of a violent storm by supporting your castle with an abundance of columns and walls instead - not using all its given materials to construct one central pillar to do all the work.
+You most certainly were not too weak or fragile.
+The mind knew it could withstand the pressure of a violent storm by supporting your castle with an abundance of walls and columns instead.
 That's adaptive.
 That's strong.
 That's creativity and reinforcement; genius.
 It's also beautiful.

 You did not crumble into rubble; you are not shattered glass.
 You didn't collapse or give out, nor were you destroyed by what happened.
 You do not have to fuss with glue or tape to put yourself back together.
 Your mind repositioned its load-bearing beams and decided to stand strong a different way.
 It may not be like everyone else's, but I can promise that it's able to endure far more.
 It has endured far more.
 And you're still here.
 Nothing can bring down that castle.
 You are rock solid.
-You were built to survive - and that creative, unique design kept you alive, kept you strong, and brought so much extra beauty. ..which, will make living so much richer as you heal.
+You were built to survive - and that creative, unique design kept you alive, kept you strong, and brought so much extra beauty.
+You cannot even begin to imagine the richness that will bring to your living as you heal.

 MORE RESOURCE POSTS YOU MAY FIND HELPFUL: